dariober/SICERpy/README.md

   --control CONTROL, -c CONTROL
                         Control (input) file in bam format

-  --species SPECIES, -s SPECIES
-                        Species to use.
-See or edit lib/GenomeData.py for available species.

   --effGenomeSize EFFGENOMESIZE, -gs EFFGENOMESIZE
                         Effective Genome as fraction of the genome size.
 It depends on read length.
 Default 0.74.